 Learn and practice real-world skills and achieve your goals.

-Paint this spontaneous and vibrant lavender fields painting in five easy steps.
-Just look over my shoulder copy what I do.
+Paint this spontaneous and vibrant lavender fields painting in FIVE easy steps.
+Just look over my shoulder and copy what I do.

 So many painters tell me they would like to 'loosen up'.
 Well, discover how easy it can be to do just that with your painting style.
 Try it, you will have more fun and get more exciting results with your watercolours too.

 I give you FIVE easy to follow steps, working with only two brushes and a limited colour palette.
 It couldn't be easier.
 Let go of an preconceived thoughts about presentation and detail and just go with the flow.

 Let you heart control you brush and let your colours play with the water.
 You will be very surprised at the result.
 And don't forget to share you findings with the rest of us.

 Have fun and enjoy your painting, love Nicola

 If, however, you don't enjoy it and are not happy you can claim a full refund within 30 days.
 No questions asked.